India women's cricket team in Australia in 2025–26

-The India women's cricket team is scheduled to tour Australia in February and March 2026 to play the Australia women's cricket team.
-The tour will consist of one Test, three One Day International (ODI) and three Twenty20 International (T20I) matches.
+The India women's cricket team toured Australia in February and March 2026 to play the Australia women's cricket team.
+The tour consisted of one Test, three One Day International (ODI) and three Twenty20 International (T20I) matches.
 In March 2025, the Cricket Australia (CA) confirmed the fixtures for the tour, as a part of the 2025 home international season.
+Australia won the Test match and ODI series, while India won the T20I series.

-In September 2025, the third ODI was shifted from Melbourne to Hobart due to floodlights issue in Melbourne.
+In September 2025, the third ODI was shifted from Melbourne to Hobart due to floodlight issues in Melbourne.
+Shadow Minister Evan Mulholland raised the issue in Victorian Parliament on 3 February 2026, criticizing the Victorian government for its failure to secure even a single match for Victoria.

-After India won the 2025 ICC Women's Cricket World Cup, requests have started coming from Melbourne's Australian Indian community to hold at least one match at the Melbourne Cricket Ground, or somewhere else in Victoria.